Parkman328/aws_immersion/content/tutorials.md

 To navigate the tutorial, it is best to follow the steps in order.
 You can do this by pressing the `NEXT`link on bottom of each page.
 If for some reason you want to skip to a particular section of the lab you can navigate via the table of contents listed below.
+Also the Navigation Menu on top of this documentation site can be used to navigate around.

 ### Tutorial Table of Content